Every Place Has a Story

 The BowMac car dealership had a history of staging stunts to lure customers away from the Dueck Chevrolet Oldsmobile dealership down the road.
 Under Jimmy Pattison’s management, promotions included dressing up a performing monkey in overalls and hiring the Leavy brothers—seven-foot-tall twins—to hang out in the used car lot.
 In 1958, Pattison staged what was billed as the “world’s largest checker game” where models in red or black bathing suits became the checkers moving across a board of two-foot squares.

-The sign cost $100,000, weighed 12 tons, and was briefly North America’s largest free-standing sign.+
+The sign cost $100,000, weighed 12 tons, and was briefly North America’s largest free-standing sign.

 April 30, 1959.
-Courtesy Vancouver Sun
+Vancouver Sun

 Castellani’s assignment was called “the Guy in the Sky” and the stunt called for him to live in a station wagon next to the neon sign.
 The station wagon was equipped with a telephone and a direct line to CKNW, bedding, and a chemical toilet.
 Food was sent up to him in a bucket.
-The car was brightly lit up, and he was quite visible from the ground most of the time.
+The car was brightly lit, and he was quite visible from the ground most of the time.
 He would give regular broadcasts from the tower.
 Passerbys were encouraged to drive by and honk their horns, and they could see a clothesline strung from the station wagon to the sign with a pair of Castellani’s shorts swaying in the wind.

 Rene Castellani and Jack Cullen, ;1964.
 Courtesy Colleen Hardwick